sourabh7838/Job_Seeker_Portfolio_App/README.md

-# Interview Tracker App
+# Job Seeker Portfolio

 ## Overview
-The Interview Tracker App is a modern mobile application built with React Native and Dart that helps job seekers manage their interview process effectively.
+The Job Seeker Portfolio App is a modern mobile application built with React Native and Dart that helps job seekers manage their interview process effectively.
 It provides a clean, intuitive interface for tracking interview schedules, managing statuses, and generating PDF reports.

 ## Features